 But don’t worry, the dogs didn’t go home empty handed either.
-The National Pet Register (NPR) also helped out on the day and handed out 45 free ID tags.
-The free service is responsible for reuniting approximately 300 lost pets with their owners every week and the NPR used the opportunity to make sure all of Best Friend’s furry customers were able to be identified in future.
+45 free ID tags was handed out on the day.
+The free service is responsible for reuniting approximately 300 lost pets with their owners every week.

-“The more pets that can be identified, the more dogs and cats that can be returned home should they ever become lost,” National Pet Register Manager Kate Hoelter said.
+“The more pets that can be identified, the more dogs and cats that can be returned home should they ever become lost,” Manager Kate Hoelter said.

-“Losing a pet can be very stressful and the ID tags enable anyone who finds a wandering animal to call the NPR 24/7 call centre and immediately be connected with the owner.
+“Losing a pet can be very stressful and the ID tags enable anyone who finds a wandering animal to call the reunition call centre and immediately be connected with the owner.
 It’s simple, quick and means your pet will be home as soon as possible.”

 Kate also pointed out that a pet’s identification is only effective if the registered contact details are up to date.

 The Lost Dogs’ Home has enjoyed a wonderful partnership with Best Friends since 2008, and in that time the Victorian stores have been responsible for adopting close to 1,000 of the Home’s cats and kittens into new homes.